 If you’re looking for a country song that is the epitome of genius storytelling in the form of music, then you should play this 2018 song by Riley Green.
 It is musical storytelling that any man can relate to.
 The composition of the song strikes a balance between the need to return to the classic sound of country music and the overarching desire of everyone to be as contemporary as possible.

 The successive choruses of this song will see you playing three chords all throughout.
 And while this may sound boring, the song’s structure never compromises on the sing-along quality of the music piece.
 So, go on and learn the strumming patterns.
 Add a few fingerpicking here and there.

-Notwithstanding the very long title of the song, this 1975 country piece by Willie Nelson remains one of the easiest songs anyone can ever play on the guitar.
-The soft nature of the melodies gives the song a fascinating tune that will have you humming as you strum the chords.
+Not withstanding the very long title of the song, this 1975 country piece by Willie Nelson remains one of the easiest songs anyone can ever play on the guitar.
 I find the alternating bass notes and treble that give this song its melodic qualities very interesting.